ros2/spdlog_vendor/SPDLOG_QUALITY_DECLARATION.md

 ### Coverage [4.iii]

-ROS 2 is using partially the `spdlog`'s API.
+ROS 2 is only using part of `spdlog`'s API.
 Latest code coverage can be found [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/).
 The result shows the API that is being used in the ROS 2 codebase.

 ### Performance [4.iv]